 Feedback is a vehicle for celebrating success, developing selfesteem, encouraging reflection and developing resilience to constructive criticism.
-It is most effective when it is a two-way process of dialogue.
-See appendix 8 on Peer & Self-Assessment Correspondingly, pupils need to be given time to consider any feedback provided, and where appropriate encouraged to ask for clarification if they don't understand.
+The software program Earwig links any captured visual or written evidence to the pupil's individualised targets on the appropriate assessment tool for that child.
+This record is then immediately shared electronically with the family to ensure a two-way process of dialogue.
+(See appendix 8 on Peer & Self-Assessment).
+Correspondingly, pupils need to be given time to consider any feedback provided, and where appropriate encouraged to ask for clarification if they don't understand.